kifj/wildfly-logstash/README.md

 /subsystem=logging/root-logger=ROOT:add-handler(name=LOGSTASH)
 </pre>

-In the logstash configuration you have to add a input configuration pointing at the outfile with format json_event.
+In the logstash shipper configuration you have to add a input configuration pointing at the outfile with format json_event.

 <pre>
 input {